kathyrollo/jcucumberng-framework/README.md

 }
 ~~~

 [User Interface (UI) Mapping](https://www.seleniumhq.org/docs/06_test_design_considerations.jsp#user-interface-mapping) is a known approach for storing web elements but becomes more efficient with DI.
-Here, everything the step needs is contained within the method in plain sight.
+The `WebDriver` is not exposed while containing eveything within the method in plain sight.
+No need to plow through 43 page objects.

 ## Capabilities & Technology Stack
 - [Selenium WebDriver 3](https://www.seleniumhq.org/) for browser automation